 55 x 39 x 17 Inches

-The Smashier rooftop cargo carrier bag is made from military-grade nylon fabric and can withstand almost everything mother nature can chuck its way.
+The Smashier rooftop cargo carrier bag is made from military-grade nylon fabric and can withstand almost everything mother nature can chuck.
 Like similar models, the zippers are weak, but big Velcro flaps hide the zipper track from rain and debris, and all the straps cinch to various points on the bag, creating much less flapping at high speeds.
-I liked how smooth the driving felt with this rooftop carrier bag at highway speeds.
+I liked the smooth driving with this rooftop carrier bag at highway speeds.

 However, installation is more complicated than other models.
 There are more straps to deal with, and for shorter people, it may be hard to adjust the carrier or lift bags into the carrier once it is fastened to the car’s roof.
 Filling the bag before hoisting it up will likely require 2+ people.
 At nearly 10 pounds empty, the bag’s weight is heavier than similar models.

-With six connecting points for various straps (2 straps to a connection point), you really sense that when this bad boy is cinched down, it’s not going anywhere.
-The placement of the straps also helps reduce rubbing and fading of the nylon, so the waterproofing component isn’t compromised.
+With six connecting points for various straps (2 straps to a connection point), you sense that it’s not going anywhere when this bad boy is cinched down.
+The placement of the straps also helps reduce the rubbing and fading of the nylon, so the waterproofing component isn’t compromised.
 With options of 16 cubic feet or 21 cubic feet, it offers more space than the average carrier bag and can easily alleviate packing pressure of all kinds.

 Too much stress on the zipper will cause breaks and tears.
 Remember when stuffing any carrier bag not to overfill the contents, and make sure to line up the top and bottom to the best of your ability before zipping.
 This is a supremely durable rooftop cargo bag option, but it requires less aggression to zip up than one may think.

 With a price under 70 USD, this cargo bag is half as expensive as our pick for best overall and feels like a steal for what you get.
-Remember to follow all of the recommendations when setting it up to maximize the bag’s lifespan, including proper use of the non-slip carpet pad to prevent scratching the top of your car.
+Remember to follow all the recommendations when setting it up to maximize the bag’s lifespan, including properly using the non-slip carpet pad to prevent scratching the top of your car.

 The Vetoos Rooftop Cargo Carrier Bag Is the Best Oversized Option

 While all carrier bags allow users to bring extra luggage, sometimes you need more than the standard 11-16 cubic feet of space.
-For a family between 3-6 members, space comes at a premium, and that’s where the Vetoos car rooftop cargo carrier bag carries the torch.
+Space comes at a premium for a family between 3-6 members, and that’s where the Vetoos car rooftop cargo carrier bag carries the torch.
 Specifically designed for lots and lots (and lots) of stuff, this carrier bag is our choice for the Best oversized cargo carrier bag.

 4. Vetoos Rooftop Cargo Carrier Bag